MalteHerrmann/ResearchTendermint/README.md

 To achieve this,
-it applies state machine replication (SMR) for any deterministic, finite state machine, whilst being byzantine fault tolerant.
+it applies state machine replication (SMR) for any deterministic, finite state machine, whilst being byzantine fault tolerant (BFT).

 Tendermint itself consists of two major components: